kanbanyte/sepa/sqap/sqap.md

 will help ensure successful completion of the project and cohesion between team members.\
 The meeting roles will consist of:

-#### Project Manager
+#### Meeting Manager
-Coordinates meetings and ensure effective communication between team members.
+Coordinates meetings and ensure effective communication between meeting members.

-#### Lead Software Architect and Designer
-Oversees the project's software architecture and design activities.

-#### Experts in Computer Vision, Sensors, Robotics, and AI
-Provide their input during the meeting t
+Summarises the meeting, describing and allocating any future tasks to the relevant members.

+#### Scribe
+Records any important information and meeting minutes during the meeting for future reference and records.

+#### Moderator
+Ensures meeting remains within time and each member is able to state and discuss their relevant item.
+Keeps track of meeting minutes for the scribe to record.
+Makes sure that only nobody talks over another to keep the discussion understandable and time efficient.

 <div class="page"/><!-- page break -->